URL cleaner comparison

 You want fast & simple

-Start with the SafeShare App: remove common tracking with minimal friction.
+Start with SafeShare App: remove standard tracking with minimal overhead.

-Use Pro: policies/allowlists + audit for explainable outcomes.
+Use Pro: policies/allowlists + audit for explainable results.

 You rarely share links